Hold a key.

 Two recording modes

 Hold-to-talk, or tap once to start and once to stop.
-Switch anytime from the tray.
+Switch anytime from the tray — and Esc throws away a recording you didn't mean.

 hold to talk press to toggle